 Working the Service Drive to Increase Retention

-Satisfied and happy customers should be considered as valuable prospects in the sales funnel.
+Satisfied and happy customers should be considered valuable prospects in the sales funnel.
 Mastermind data finds customers who serviced with a dealer are 2.5x more likely to purchase their subsequent vehicle from the same retailer.

-Using dealership marketing technology that integrates with your sales and service data, keep in contact with customers through conveniently timed and personalized service notifications.
+It is important to use dealership inventory marketing solution technology that integrates with your sales and service data, as well as methods to keep in contact with customers through conveniently timed and personalized service notifications.